 The difference between shiplap and tongue and groove boards is how the grooves are cut on the top and bottom edge of the boards.
 In general, shiplap boards have a groove cut where the boards rest on top of each other and overlap.
 Tongue and groove boards join together and interlock.

-There are a variety of ways to hang shiplap on mobile home walls to get that shiplap look.
+There are a variety of ways to hang shiplap planks on walls to get that shiplap look.
 Choices range from using actual shiplap boards, tongue and groove boards, faux shiplap using plywood and even shiplap peel and stick wallpaper.

 For our home, our personal preference is to use actual pine shiplap boards.